jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 the pandemic.
 Business disruption and post-breach response activities drove most of this yearly cost increase.
 See Figure 1.

-**Figure 1.** *A bar chart showing the global average total cost of a data breach in USD millions.
-The bar is labeled with "USD 4.88M" and the text "The global average cost of a data breach spikes" is below the bar.*
+![Image of Figure 1.
+Measured in USD millions Global average total cost of a data breach USD 4.88M The global average cost of a data breach spikes]

 ### The United States led the world in average breach cost
 For the 14th year, the United States had the highest average